smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/numeric-vs-character.md

 # Numeric versus Character Dynamic Variables

-By default, when a new Dynamic Variable is added to the master table of the IBM i Agent\'s DB2 database, its name and {TOKEN} are considered to represent a simple character string of up to 128 characters in length.
+By default, when a new Dynamic Variable is added to the master table of the IBM i Agent's DB2 database, its name and {TOKEN} are considered to represent a simple character string of up to 128 characters in length.
 Also by default, the value that replaces a token is considered to occupy only the length from position 1 through the last non-blank character